spdk/spdk/scripts/perf/nvmf/README.md

 - enable_dpdk_memory - [bool, int].
 Wait for a given number of seconds and call env_dpdk_get_mem_stats RPC call to dump DPDK memory stats.
 Typically wait time should be at least ramp_time of fio described in another section.
+- adq_enable - bool; only for TCP transport.
+  Configure system modules, NIC settings and create priority traffic classes for ADQ testing.
+You need and ADQ-capable NIC like the Intel E810.

 ### Initiator system settings section